Last Updated on May 27, 2023 by Robert A. Foreman

 Changing time also depends on the frequency of playing.
 I have mentioned below the changing time of overgrips based on the frequency of playing:

-If you are not regular at tennis and play between one and four hours per week, changing overgrips once in a week is sufficient.
-If you play lesser time than that, still you should replace the older one.
-Always remember, once you have put the overgrip on the racquet, they start to lose its elasticity and tackiness.
+If you are not regular at tennis and play between one and four hours per week, changing overgrips once a week is sufficient.
+If you play for less time than that, still you should replace the older one.
+Always remember, once you have put the overgrip on the racquet, it starts to lose its elasticity and tackiness.

 Club tennis players generally spend more time in tennis with their fellow mates.
 The more you play tennis, the sooner the overgrips will lose their effectiveness.
 So, try to change the overgrips two to three times per week if you play tennis in local clubs or play local tournaments more frequently.